regal/regal/docs/overview/events.md

 ## Causing Additional Events

-As stated earlier, an `EventFunction` can return another `EventFunction`.
+As stated earlier, an `EventFunction` returns another `EventFunction`.
 This tells the event executor that another event should be executed on the game instance.

 Here is an example of an `EventFunction` causing another: